Photo by Twin Design / Shutterstock.com

 In an article that also includes directions for disabling Location Services on Apple and Android mobile devices, The Verge explains:

 “Location data is among the most sensitive data you can grant to a third-party app or service.
 With location data, companies know where you’re going, where you came from, and can even glean insights from your daily travels like where you live and work and what restaurants and other businesses you frequent.”

 3. Don’t give other apps access to your Facebook account

 If you’ve already enabled an app — such as a game or a retailer’s app — to connect to your Facebook account, you can disable it.
-Quartz recently published detailed step-by-step instructions with screenshots that I recommend.
+Quartz has published detailed step-by-step instructions with screenshots that I recommend.

 If you’re unsure whether you’ve given apps access to your Facebook account, you can also follow Quartz’s directions to find out.